awsdocs/amazon-ecs-developer-guide/doc_source/efs-volumes.md

 `efsVolumeConfiguration`
 Type: Object
 Required: No
 This parameter is specified when using Amazon EFS volumes\.
-Amazon EFS volumes are only supported when using the EC2 launch type\.
 `fileSystemId`
 Type: String
 Required: Yes